stefansundin/powermate-linux/README.md

 The program should be able to handle the device being disconnected and connected without problems.

 Make it run automatically on login somehow.
 If you are running a standard desktop environment then there is usually a "Startup Applications" preference.
 This is automatically installed if you use the PPA.

+You can use `./powermate -d` to daemonize the program without having to update the config file.

+# Configuration

+By default, the program changes the volume when you turn the knob clockwise and counter clockwise, but you are able to customize the program to do anything via [the configuration file](powermate.toml).

+Press the knob to mute.
+Hold down the knob for one second to activate "movie mode".
+Operation is the same except the LED stays off.